ve3wwg/avr/attiny13/adc/README.md

     Turning the pot from off to full on, will cycle the LEDs from displaying the value zero (all off) to 0xF (all on).

+Example 2:

+    Example 2 uses the ADC in "free running" mode.
+Example 1 starts the ADC as part of the main loop.
+Example 2 starts the ADC once immediately after configuration.
+From that point on, it only has to check for completion from that point forward.